jrz129up/insurance-data-processing/README.md

-# insurance-data-processing
+# Insurance-data-processing

-## Construct panel data

-## Compute the value based on the formula in the jpg
+This repositary contains one code constructing a panel and another Compute the value based on the formula in the jpg